christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.
+    Pharaoh: not "great house".
+The root is the ancient Indo-Iranian (Scythian) concept of farnah- (Avestan: xᵛarənah).
+It means Divine Royal Glory.
+Phraates (Parthia) and Pharnaces (Pontus/Bosporus) are regional linguistic variants of the this tile (farnah-bearer, or god-king).
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself would be